sketchplugins/plugin-directory/README.md

 - [WordCloud](https://github.com/ediathome/WordCloud), by Martin Kolb: Create basic word clouds and tag clouds.
 - [Sketch Hback Plugin](https://github.com/yusukekokubo/sketch-hback-plugin), by Yusuke Kokubo: A Sketch Plugin for history back and forward.
 - [zeroheight](https://zeroheight.com), by zeroheight: Organise and share your design libraries using folders and get a living styleguide for free
-- [Sketch Preview](https://github.com/marcisme/sketch-preview), by Marc Schwieterman: This Sketch plugin provides a preview command (⌘P) that will open a specially named slice in Skala Preview.
-The plugin works by exporting the first slice named Preview to Sketch's cache directory and opening that file in Skala Preview.
 - [Remove Fills and Borders](https://github.com/sebj/remove-fills-and-borders), by Seb Jachec: Remove a layer's fills and borders in Sketch.
-- [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Dockpreview](https://github.com/fnky/sketch-dockpreview), by Christian Petersen: A Sketch plugin that lets you preview your current artboard in the Dock.
 - [sketch-duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
 - [styledrop](https://github.com/ryanmclaughlin/styledrop), by Ryan McLaughlin: A plugin for Sketch allows you to easily copy styles from one layer to another.